bdecato/PMD_Paper_Scripts/README.md

 # Data availability

 Raw bisulfite and RNA-sequencing data for novel methylomes and transcriptomes used in this study can be accessed via the Gene Expression Omnibus (GEO) under accession number GSE152819.
-Additionally, we provide here a compressed dataset containing the chromosomal locations of called PMDs in all tissues (all_PMDs).
+Additionally, we provide here a compressed dataset containing the chromosomal locations of called PMDs in all tissues (`AllPMDs.tar.gz2`).

 # PMD Paper Scripts